Friday, 24 November 2017

 This is one of those albums that regularly turns up in worst records lists, but I’ll bet very few of you out there have ever actually heard it.
 Well you’re in luck, for here’s the whole album, just for you

-Crying Demons was issued some time in the early 60s by the A. A. Allen Revivals of the appropriately named Miracle Valley.
+Crying Demons was issued sometime in the early 60s by the A. A. Allen Revivals of the appropriately named Miracle Valley.
 Arizona.
-Side one is the transcript of one of Reverend Allen’s services recorded, as noted on the label, ‘under the Miracle Revival Big Top’, and includes the good Pastor trying to exorcise the demons within a suicidal woman.
-Side two is the gold: actual recordings of the aforementioned demons jabbering away.
+Side two (confusingly labelled 'A' on the disc itself) is the transcript of one of Reverend Allen’s services recorded, as noted on the label, ‘under the Miracle Revival Big Top’, and includes the good Pastor trying to exorcise the demons within a suicidal woman.
+But the A-side is the gold: actual recordings of the aforementioned demons jabbering away.
 My favourite is the demon who doesn’t like books and appears to suffer from haemophilia.
 Poor, illiterate thing!

 Asa Alonso Allen (March 27, 1911 - June 11, 1970), was a controversial evangelist with a Pentecostal healing and deliverance ministry, dragging an enormous big top – which, reportedly, could house 22,000 people and was the largest gospel tent in the world - across the nation to hold his powerful revival services.
 He was born in Sulphur Rock, Arkansas to poor, mixed race parents.
 At the age of 23, Allen became a Christian at the Onward Methodist Church in Miller, Missouri.